-- In the Treeview, double click on the Geometry layer and from the Colour by drop down list, select Assignment. - Click the Set button and select Geometric from the Attribute Type drop down list. - Ensure the Generate key option is selected and click the OK button to return to the Geometry properties dialog and OK again to display the geometry coloured by geometric assignment with the key annotated.
+- In the Treeview, right click on the Mesh layer and select Display to turn off the meshing display. - In the Treeview, double click on the Geometry layer and from the Colour by drop down list, select Assignment. - Click the Set button and select Geometric from the Attribute Type drop down list. - Ensure the Generate key option is selected and click the OK button to return to the Geometry properties dialog and OK again to display the geometry coloured by geometric assignment with the key annotated.

-• To remove the 'Colour by Attribute' assignment, in the Treeview double click on Geometry, and from the Colour by drop down list select Own Colour and click OK to update the display.
+To remove the 'Colour by Attribute' assignment, in the Treeview double click on Geometry, and from the Colour by drop down list select Own Colour and click OK to update the display.